ascentai/diy-gym/README.md

 </environment>
 ```
 These additions will do the following:
-* `purple_thing_camera` will take RGB and a depth image from the base_joint frame of the purple thing and add those observations to the dict returned when RoboGym is `step`'ed or `reset`
+* `purple_thing_camera` will take RGB and depth images from the base_joint frame of the purple thing and add those observations to the dict returned when RoboGym is `step`'ed or `reset`
 * `controller` will move the end effector of the jaco arm in cartesian mode in response actions passed to `step`
 * `be_lazy` will calculate a penalty for the amount of joint torque currently being applied by the jaco and this penalty will be included in the reward value returned by `step`